PostHeaderIcon Pepper Plants and Seeds

 Redskin Bell

-Redskinicon, a bell with a “weeping” habit, is doing well.
+Redskin, a bell with a “weeping” habit, is doing well.
 I figured I’d try another kind of bell, and grow it out on the screened patio in a pot, see what happens.

 Purira Chile Pepper

 I love growing the hot peppers that look like Christmas trees, with candles of all kinds of colors.
 Purira is a pretty hot pepper with tons and tons of cone-shaped fruits.
 Colors vary between ivory, yellow, purple, orange and red, with all colors appearing at any given time.
-Oranmental, but drop one small ripe pepper in a pot of chile and watch out!
+Ornamental, but drop one small ripe pepper in a pot of chile and watch out!

-Pretty Purple Pepper (Hot)
+Pretty in Purple Pepper (Hot)

-This one is another of the ornamental but hot peppers.
+Pretty in Purple is one is another of the ornamental but hot peppers.
 The leaves and stems are mostly purple, and the peppers are purple, ripening to red hot red.
 Put one or two in your chili for a nice heat.

 Sweet Pickle